baileyheit/Spotify_DataScience/project/project.md

 was taken and a new csv file was made.

 This project will analyze the variables of a song that correlate with a higher song popularity.
-To find this, we will assign song popularity as our dependent response variable and the other variables such as danceability, energy, and key as our predictor variables.
-Using backwards selection using multiple predictors models, we can determine which variables are the best predictors of a song’s popularity score.
+To find this, song popularity is assigned as our dependent response variable and the other variables such as danceability, energy, and key as our predictor variables.
+Using backwards selection on a multiple regression models, the variables that are the best predictors of a song’s popularity score can be predicted.
-Higher R^2 value for single predictors model or a higher adjusted R^2 value for multiple predictors can help us determine this.
 Visualizations will be used to show general trends in popularity through various the qualitative and quantitative variables.
-Bootstraps and permutations will look at whether significant differences exist between certain variables as well as confidence intervals.
+Bootstraps and permutations will look at whether significant differences exist between certain variables.
+Confidence intervals will also be constructed.
 These different statistical strategies all contribute to the research question of what qualities of a song contribute to its popularity.

 ### Visualization

 #### Exploratory Analysis of Relationships Between Different Variables and Song Popularity

-In this section, we conducted an exploratory analysis of the relationships between different variables and song popularity, in order to determine which characteristics of songs are good predictors of the popularity of songs.
+In this section, an exploratory analysis of the relationships between song popularity and different variables was conducted, in order to determine which characteristics of songs are good predictors of the popularity of songs.

-Below, we used the group\_by() and summarise() functions to find the median popularity of songs, based on their genres.
-Then, we arranged this data in decending order and found that the Pop genre has the greatest median song popularity and the movie genre has the lowest median song popularity.
+Below, the group\_by() and summarise() functions were used to find the median popularity of songs, based on their genres.
+Then, this data was arranged in decending order and it was found that the Pop genre has the greatest median song popularity and the movie genre has the lowest median song popularity.

 ![](project_files/figure-gfm/median-popularity-genre-1.png)<!-- -->

-### Boxplots for Categorical Variables
+#### Boxplots for Categorical Variables

 This boxplot visualizes the distribution of the genre with the highest median popularity (Pop) and the genre with the lowest median popularity